awslabs/aws-encryption-sdk-specification/changes/2020-06-17_encrypt-max-plaintext-length-input/change.md

 users MUST be able to specify some input that bounds the length of the plaintext to be encrypted.

-This input already exists in the specification as [plaintext length](../../client-apis/encrypt.md#plaintext-length) however it's effect on the Encrypt operation's behavior is unspecified.
+This input already exists in the specification as [plaintext length](../../client-apis/encrypt.md#plaintext-length) however its effect on the Encrypt operation's behavior is unspecified.

-This change renames this input in the specification to be a more accurate reflection of it's behavior, and specifies the correct behavior during the Encrypt operation.
+This change renames this input in the specification to be a more accurate reflection of its behavior, and specifies the correct behavior during the Encrypt operation.

+This change also forbids exposing any API which only performs Encrypt on known-length plaintexts from allowing users to specify this input.

 ## Out of Scope